 Obviously very few of us can achieve the urban intensity of a city like Tokyo, but still, here’s what is by all intents and purposes a vibrant and pedestrian-friendly retail district which exists directly underneath an elevated expressway.
-Since we US Americans have a lot of elevated freeways, since removal often isn’t practical and since trenching can be cost-prohibitive, it’s worth asking – What’s different?
+Since we Americans have a lot of elevated freeways, and since removal often isn’t practical and since trenching can be cost-prohibitive, it’s worth asking – What’s different?

 The underside is solid, painted white, and lit.